jsoulier/2.5d_lighting/README.md

 3. Render the same scene from a topdown orthographic view using front face culling
 4. Sample the world space position (ray origin) for each fragment
 5. Walk each ray to each light and cull if between the front and back face
-6. (optional) Add directional shadows, SSAO, and apply PCF
+6. (optional) Add attenuation, blending, SSAO, etc

 See the shader implementation [here](shaders/light.frag)